custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

-# Changes in 1.0.3-beta
+# Changes in 1.0.4-beta

-- Adds support for Xiaomi Philips Bluetooth Night Light (MUE4094RT)
+- Adds support for Yeelight Smart Wireless Switch (YLAI003)

 {% endif %}
 {% if installed or pending_update %}